ruchanimbalkar/countries-app-fall-2025/version-4/README.md

 ## 🚀 Roadmap: Step-by-step guide to building Version 4

+### Set up your PostgreSQL database on Neon
+1. Use Neon.tech to:
+  - Create a new database
+  - Create tables in your database for form data, saved countries, and view counts

 ### Set up your server
 1. Create a `src` folder for `server-local`
 2. Run `npm init` to create your `package.json` file
 3. Install the following `npm` packages: `express`, `pg`
-4. Create your base server file (e.g. `index.js`) and test a simple `GET /` route
+4. Create your base server file (e.g. `index.js`) and make a simple `GET /` API endpoint to check that your server's boilerplate is all correct

-### Set up your PostgreSQL database
-1. Use pgAdmin to:
-  - Create a new database
-  - Create tables for form data, saved countries, and view counts
-2. Write out your table schemas before creating them!

 ### Connect your backend to the database
 1. Use the `pg` library to set up a pool or client to query the database
 2. Test your connection and queries using a simple route

-### Build API endpoints

-#### Form data
+#### 🎯 Milestone: Build API Endpoints for Form data
-- `POST /form`: Save submitted form data
+- `POST /add-one-user`: Save submitted form data
-- `GET /form`: Return the form data if it exists
+- `GET /newest-user`: Return the form data if it exists

-#### Saved Countries
+### 🎯 Milestone: Build API Endpoints for Saved Countries
-- `POST /saved-countries`: Save a country
+- `POST /save-one-country`: Save a country
-- `GET /saved-countries`: Return all saved countries
+- `GET /get-all-saved-countries`: Return all saved countries

-#### View Count
+### 🎯 Milestone: Build API Endpoints for Country Count
-- `POST /view-count/:countryCode`: Increment the view count
+- `POST /update-one-country-count`: Increment the view count
-- `GET /view-count/:countryCode`: Return the current count

 ### Connect your frontend to your backend
 1. Update your `vite.config.js` file so that it fetches data from `http://localhost:3000` as the base URL